TochusC/xdns/docs/en/README.md

 `Handler` is used to respond to and process DNS requests.
 By implementing the `Responser` interface, you can customize the generation of DNS replies.

-The `responser.go` file contains several examples of `Responser` implementations for reference.
+The `responser.go` file contains Serveral examples of `Responser` implementations for reference.

 ## dns Package